arbor-sim/arbor/doc/py_domdec.rst

     .. attribute:: groups

         Descriptions of the cell groups on the local domain.
-        See :class:`group_description`.
+        See :class:`arbor.group_description`.

 .. class:: group_description

-    The indexes of a set of cells of the same kind that are grouped together in a cell group in a :class:`simulation`.
+    The indexes of a set of cells of the same kind that are grouped together in a cell group in an :class:`arbor.simulation`.

         .. function:: group_description(kind, gids, backend)